-One of contemporary country's best storytellers reminds his fans that while America may not be perfect, it's the greatest nation to call home.
+One of contemporary country music's best storytellers reminds his fans that while America may not be perfect, it's the greatest nation to call home.

 6. "Keep Us Safe," Carrie Underwood

 One of Carrie Underwood's strongest statements of faith doubles as a prayer for the men and women of the Armed Forces.

 Keith's post-9/11 image has a lot to do with this song, in which he makes his feelings about terrorists clear and swears vengeance because "it's the American way."
 It's an angry song that represents a restless moment on our nation's history.